privacy-tech-lab/gpc-privacy-choice/README.md

   </a>
 </p>

-<p align="center">Conclusions reached or positions taken are our own and not necessarily those of our financial supporters, its trustees, officers, or staff.
-The Dolphin logo is used under the CC-BY 4.0 license copyright Twitter, Inc.</p>
+<p align="center">Conclusions reached or positions taken are our own and not necessarily those of our financial supporters, its trustees, officers, or staff.</p>

 ##